 Right to assign an auditor to assess any Member Instruments

 - Right to suspend services and remove Wallet access for Non-Performing Members

 - Right to assign arbitrators for the mediation of disputes

 - Obligation to provide Due Diligence, audits and arbitration of disputes for Members in relation to usage of Instruments and this Agreement.

 - Obligation to ensure that Instruments are binding on Members when registered in the Ledger and inline with this Agreement

-- Right to develop, design and implement an Economic Commons
+- Right to develop, design, raise resources and implement an Economic Commons

 - Right of final veto on behalf of Members generally in respect of amendments to an Economic Commons agreement incompatible with the Aim and Principles